Richard-Burd/Richard-Burd.github.io/_posts/2017-09-15-object_oriented_architecture_for_visual_thinkers.markdown

 ![Imgur](https://i.imgur.com/3Vwx09T.png)

 Here, my second, third, and fifth methods all work towards some common goal or have a unified purpose; for that reason they can be housed in a class together.
 Not shown here is the fact that, now when I want to use these methods, I need to instantiate (or create an instance of) my `class FirstClass`.
 This brings up a whole other issue I haven’t figured out how to illustrate yet; *time*.
 Classes are created with the idea that at some point in *time*, an instance of that class will be created in order to do something; sometimes a program will create (and run on) just one instance of that class whereas other times it will create multiple instances.
-I found the issue isn’t whether or not you will create multiple instances of a class, but rather if a chunk of code needs to happen at a certain point in a sequence of events, that determines what methods get put into a single class together.
-Methods are similar but generally can be used at multiple points in time along the program’s life-cycle.
+Through my own observation and experimentation, I’ve discovered that class creation isn’t so much governed by if and where you need multiple instances of a given data set, but rather, *when* in a sequence of events that new object, complicated in nature, needs to be brought forth in order to accomplish some given task.
+In this way, a class may only have one instance of itself such as with the `class Game` and `class Board` in the Tic Tac Toe (with AI) project mentioned above.
+A class may also have only one method or variable such as with the `class DataScraper` and `class DataRequester` shown in my Boulder Weather-Check program discussed below.

 ![Imgur](https://i.imgur.com/2gUm05e.png)

 Fig. 6 above is really just a repeat of the cycle described in Fig. 5 previously.
-Here the fourth, sixth, and seventh methods finally have a home whereas the fate of the remaining three methods is still up for grabs; they could end up in a class or module together, or with newer yet uncreated methods.
+Here the fourth, sixth, and seventh methods finally have a home whereas the fate of the remaining three methods are still up for grabs; they could end up in a class or module together, or with newer yet uncreated methods.
 In an overly simplistic nutshell, this is how I went about designing my [CLI Data App Portfolio project](https://learn.co/lessons/cli-data-gem-assessment), but stay tuned for more on that in my next blog post.
-Here’s what my app it looks like in graphic form:
+Here’s what that project it looks like in graphic form:

 ![Imgur](https://i.imgur.com/8g2XrVp.png)

-As you can see, there is a plethora of symbols in the legend on the right of the page; and these are somewhat different than the symbols in the “Tic-Tac-Toe With AI illustration” above.
-The truth is, this drawing is sort of like comments [in the code] but on steroids; in a few split seconds I can check the requirement blocks, see what methods are where and talking to what other methods, and see where each class is located in the program’s subdirectories.
+As you can see, there is a plethora of symbols in the legend on the right of the page, and these are somewhat different than the symbols in the “Tic-Tac-Toe With AI illustration” above.
+The truth is, this drawing is sort of like comments [in the code] but on steroids; in a few split seconds I can check the requirement blocks, see what methods are where and what methods are collaborating with each other across class boundaries, and see where each class is located in the program’s subdirectories.
 I can see where classes are instantiated and how they relate to other classes in the program.
 I can even use my “blue-pills & pink-pills” to track abstracted information as it moves through the program.

 If you’re thinking all this drawing might be too hard to maintain for a large project you are correct, which is why at some point, we need to abstract things out a bit.
-In example, Fig. 7 below takes us all the way back to the same formate we encountered in Fig 1:
+In example, Fig. 7 below takes us all the way back to the same format we encountered in Fig 1:

 ![Imgur](https://i.imgur.com/HY63sqE.png)